SilvioWeging/kASA/README.md

 ## Things to know before you start

 This tool is designed to read genomic sequences (also called Reads) and identify known parts by exactly matching k-mers to a reference database.
-In order to do this, you need to set kASA up locally (no admin account needed!), create an index out of the genomic reference and then put in a file containing Reads.
+In order to do this, you need to set kASA up locally (no admin account needed!), create an index out of the genomic reference (for now, we will not provide standard indices) and then put in a file containing Reads.

 Words like `<this>` are meant as placeholders to be filled with your specifics e.g. name, paths, ...